notamitgamer/bsc/tuition-c/README.md

 ## License

 All programs in this repository are licensed under the MIT License.
-You can find the full license details in the [main `LICENSE` file](https://www.google.com/search?q=../LICENSE).
+You can find the full license details in the [LICENSE](../LICENSE).